JohnnyLee-master250/Discrete-A741-Op-Amp/README.md

    The original µA741 IC uses lateral PNP transistors with high base‑emitter breakdown voltage (>30 V).
 The discrete substitute transistors (e.g., BCP53/BCL56) have a much lower maximum reverse voltage (typically ~5 V).
    Therefore, two Schottky diodes have been added in series with the input‑stage transistors to protect them from excessive differential input voltage.
    · For full authenticity, you may short the diode positions, but you must then ensure that the voltage difference between the two inputs never exceeds ±10 V, otherwise the input transistors may be damaged.
+4. Matching of Protection Diodes
+If the protection Schottky diodes (D1, D2) are installed for enhanced robustness, it is essential to select a matched pair with very similar forward voltage drops (Vf).
+A mismatch in the diode voltages will introduce an additional offset at the input stage, compromising the symmetry and DC operating point stability of the amplifier.
+For best results, measure and pair diodes from the same production lot.

 Mechanical Design